eclipse/upm/docs/creating_java_bindings.md

     }
 }

-class A110XISR extends IsrCallback {
+class A110XISR implements Runnable {
     public A110XISR(){
         super();
     }